 When people are better connected to others as well as themselves, the desire to support each other becomes the default.
 Being supportive means going from fearful to generous, and seeking prosperity for others.
 People who provide support can cultivate a thriving culture that is essential to the health of the organization, team, and the individual.

 These needs are most effective when met in sequential order, in every aspect of our lives.
 If they aren’t met, we might feel excluded.
 Exclusion can be triggered in a variety of ways.
 From someone simply using the cell phone while you’re having a conversation, to noticing that someone didn’t say hello to you as they walked by.
 Ultimately, exclusion comes from some version of not feeling valued or welcomed.

 The four zones of exclusion

 If we go through a prolonged period of unmet needs, a new mindset can be developed.
 Neogy calls this the zone of exclusion.
 While these mindsets stem from being excluded, over time they lead the individual to exclude others.

 Each zone of exclusion stems from an unmet need and the feeling “I am not good enough.”

 The zones begin with neediness and victimhood.
 Neediness stems from the philosophy that it is someone else’s job to meet your needs, and they are not fulfilling that need.
-Victimhood is a sense of powerlessness, and a longing for acknowledgement.
+Victimhood is a sense of powerlessness and a longing for acknowledgment.
 Being in either of these zones hurts, so much that we can see it register as physical pain in the brain.